How to Market a Service: 12 Service Marketing Tips For 2024

 Service Marketing Strategy

-Service marketing strategy, like any other marketing strategy, must begin with a deep understanding of your customers, your service’s strengths and competitive advantage.
+Service marketing strategy, like any other digital marketing strategy, must begin with a deep understanding of your customers, your service’s strengths, and competitive advantage.

 Understanding your customer

-Don’t forget to include information about possible contact points - where and when you are most likely to reach this or that persona (yes, there can be more than one).
+Don’t forget to include information about possible customer touchpoints - where and when you are most likely to reach this or that persona (yes, there can be more than one).

 Your service’s strengths